 What Parents Need to Know Dental Hygiene Brushing After each feeding, infant's teeth and gums are wiped with a disposable tissue to remove liquid that coats the teeth and gums.
 At least once daily in a program where children receive two or more meals, teaching staff provide an opportunity for tooth brushing and gum cleaning to remove food and plaque (toothpaste not required).
 Personal Hygiene Hand Washing The program follows these practices regarding hand washing: Practices • Staff and children who are developmentally able to learn personal hygiene are taught hand washing procedures and are periodically monitored. • Hand washing is required by all staff, volunteers, and children when hand washing would reduce the risk of transmission of infectious diseases to themselves and others. • Staff assist children with hand washing as needed to successfully complete the task.
 Children wash either independently or with staff assistance.
-Hand Washing Children and adults wash their hands: Conditions • On arrival for the day. • After diapering or using the toilet (use of wet wipes is acceptable for infants). • After handling bodily fluids (after blowing or wiping a nose, coughing on a hand, or touching any mucus, blood, or vomit).
+Hand Washing Children and adults wash their hands: Conditions • On arrival for the day. • After diapering or using the toilet (use of wet wipes is acceptable for infants).
+After handling bodily fluids (after blowing or wiping a nose, coughing on a hand, or touching any mucus, blood, or vomit).
 Before meals and snacks, before preparing or serving food, or after handling raw food that requires cooking (e.g., meat, eggs, poultry).
 After playing in water that is shared by two or more people.
-After handling pets and other animals or any materials such as sand, dirt, or surfaces that might be contaminated by contact with animals.
-When moving from one group to another (e.g., visiting) that involves contact with infants and toddlers/twos.
-Adult Hand Adults also wash their hands: Washing Guidelines washing Outdennes Before and after feeding a child.
-Defore and after administering mediaction Before and after administering medication.
-After assisting a child with toileting.
-After handling garbage or cleaning.
+After handling pets and other animals or any materials such as sand, dirt, or surfaces that • After handling pets and other animals of any materials such as said, dift, of surfaces that might be contaminated by contact with animals.
+When moving from one group to another (e.g., visiting) that involves contact with • when moving nom one group to another (e.g., visiting) that involves contact with infants and toddlers/twos.
+Adult Hand Adults also wash their hands: Washing Guidelines Before and after feeding a child.
+Before and after administering medication. • After assisting a child with toileting.
+TT 1 TT 7 1 4 After handling garbage or cleaning.
 Hand Washing Proper hand washing procedures are followed by adults and children and include: Procedures • Using liquid soap and running water.
-Rubbing hands vigorously for at least 10 seconds, including back of hands, wrists, between fingers, under and around any jewelry, and under fingernails; rinsing well; drying hands with a paper towel, a single-use towel, or a dryer; and avoiding touching the faucet with just-washed Classe Une hands (e.g., by using a paper towel to turn off water).
+Rubbing hands vigorously for at least 10 seconds, including back of hands, wrists, between fingers, under and around any jewelry, and under fingernails; rinsing well; drying hands with a paper towel, a single-use towel, or a dryer; and avoiding touching the faucet with just-washed hands (e.g., by using a paper towel to turn off water).
 Glove Use Except when handling blood or body fluids that might contain blood (when wearing gloves is required), wearing gloves is an optional supplement, but not a substitute, for hand washing in any required hand-washing situation listed above. • Staff wear gloves when contamination with blood may occur. • Staff do not use hand-washing sinks for bathing children or for removing smeared fecal material.
 In situations where sinks are used for both food preparation and other purposes, staff clean and sanitize the sinks before using them to prepare food.